Vesihiisi/antagning-credit-total/README.md

 # antagning-credit-total
-Display total sum of user's college credits on antagning.se
+A [greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) / [tampermonkey](https://tampermonkey.net/) script for Swedish university admissions website [antagning.se](https://www.antagning.se/) that calculates and the displays the total of the user's academic credits from multiple colleges.